Child dedication: Form

 Child dedication at Crossing Church, Tampa, United States.

 The form of the presentations may vary by church.
 The ceremony is usually performed before or after the Worship service of Sunday.
 When the parents have come forward with the child, the pastor presents it to the congregation, or asks the parents to do so.
 Most often, the pastor asks parents to say orally their commitment to raising the child in the Christian faith.
 This public commitment is followed by one or more prayers and a blessing by the pastor, often after the latter has taken the child into his arms.
 The purpose of the presentation is to express the recognition of parents and the church of the divine gift of birth and the responsibility of parents that results from it.

 Practice by denomination

 Baptist Churches

 Many Baptist Churches contain rites for child dedication, in which parents commit to raise their children "in the fear and nurture of the Lord."

 Methodist Churches

-Many Methodist denominations, such as the Free Methodist Church and Allegheny Wesleyan Methodist Connection, practice infant baptism for families who desire it for their children, but provide a rite for child dedication for those who have a preference for credobaptism only after their child has made a personal acceptance of Jesus as his/her saviour.
+Many Methodist denominations, such as the Free Methodist Church and Allegheny Wesleyan Methodist Connection, practice infant baptism for families who desire it for their children, but provide a rite for child dedication for those who have a preference for credobaptism only after their child has made a personal acceptance of Jesus as their saviour.